Le Lieu Unique

 Le Lieu Unique (/fr/, lit.
 'The Unique Place') is a center for contemporary culture located in Nantes, France.
 Opened on 1 January 2000, it is housed in a former biscuit factory at the center of the city.

 It was founded by Jean Blaise, directed by Patrick Gyger from 2011 to 2020, and is currently directed by Eli Commins.

-Recognised as a scène nationale of Nantes (center for contemporary culture), Le Lieu Unique is a space for artistic exploration, cultural effervescence and conviviality that is internationally recognized for its spirit of curiosity in the different domains of art: visual art, theatre, dance, circus, music, but also literature, philosophy, architecture, and digital culture.
+Recognised as a scène nationale of Nantes (center for contemporary culture), Le Lieu Unique is known for artistic exploration, cultural celebration, and conviviality that is recognized for its spirit of curiosity in the different domains of art: visual art, theatre, dance, circus, music, but also literature, philosophy, architecture, and digital culture.

 The Le Lieu Unique is a venue for various art exhibitions and shows including theater, dance, circus and music as well as concerts, literary gatherings, philosophical debates, exhibitions, residencies for artists and festivals.

 History

 Built in 1895 as the headquarters of the LU biscuit manufacturers, the building closed in 1986 and fell into disrepair, but became home to various theatre companies, such as Royal de Luxe.
 In 1998, restoration work on the only remaining tower began, conducted by Jean-Marie Lépinay, as well as regeneration of the factory by the French architect Patrick Bouchain, in one of his first major projects.